MarcEngrie/Scan-Network/README.md

 # Scan-Network (Version 4.00)

-Scan-network is a combination of previous Python scripts Ping-Network and ScanNetwork which are now obsoleted and will not be maintained anymore.
+Scan-Network is a combination of previous Python scripts Ping-Network.py and ScanNetwork.py which are now obsoleted and will not be maintained anymore.

 The first function of Scan-Network is to ping all IP-addreses in a network.
 You can also enabled ARP-scanning to find devices that did not respond to a ping.